-On a z/VM system, pages are kept in three different places: central storage, expanded storage (aka XSTORE), and on disk.
+On a z/VM system, pages are kept in two different places: central storage and disk.

-Of course, z/VM's overall objective is to keep the "hot" pages -- that is, the ones that are often used -- in central, and the "warm" pages in XSTORE, and the "cool" pages on DASD.
+Of course, z/VM's overall objective is to keep the "hot" pages -- that is, the ones that are often used -- in central and the "cool" pages on DASD.
 In this way, we help minimize the effect of paging on application performance.

 To accomplish all of this, z/VM accomplishes paging by bringing together all of the following algorithmic elements:

 - z/VM has a well-defined page circulation or page motion scheme.
-In other words, pages move among the three residency points according to specific flows.
+In other words, pages move between the two residency points according to specific flows.

 - Further, z/VM also has a well-defined page marking and aging scheme.
-In other words, for each page, z/VM tracks how the pages are touched, and in some cases, how long ago the touches occured.
+In other words, for each page, z/VM tracks how the pages are touched, and in a large sense, how long ago the touches occured.